 Kansas House District 100 contains approximately 8,900 households, two golf courses, a handful of parks, and many of our favorite stores, restaurants and businesses.

-Chad doesn’t golf, so as representative his primary focus will be to ensure residents’ needs are heard and met through the legislative process.
+Chad doesn’t golf, and is tired of watching our current legislature play partisan games, so as representative his primary focus will be to ensure residents’ needs are heard and met through the legislative process.

 Below are a few of the issues he is most passionate about.